Are you looking for a wonderful side to a social cup of tea? Look no further than this beautiful fruity Welsh bread!

 I’m back with a wonderful recipe for you today which comes all the way from rural Wales.
-I’m fortunate enough that my mother has some wonderful farmer friends who introduced her to this lovely recipe and boy what a lovely recipe it is!
-Before we get stuck in, I want to share with you two funny stories that go with today’s post.
+I’m fortunate enough that my mother has some wonderful farmer friends who introduced her to this lovely recipe, and boy what a lovely recipe it is!
+Before we get stuck in, I want to share two funny stories that go with today’s post.

-As you know what happens around here lovelies, a task master like me couldn’t let his crimes go unpunished 😉 So last night and before dinner, I streamed my phone to the Chromecast on the TV and I made Matt pick out the image he most liked, the one that really made him hungry for Bara Brith.
+As you know Twisties, a taskmaster like me couldn’t let his crimes go unpunished 😉 So last night and before dinner, I streamed my phone to the Chromecast on the TV and I made Matt pick out the image he most liked, the one that really made him hungry for Bara Brith.
 Cruel?
 Me?
 Maybe just a little bit 😉

-When I was younger, I used to go on camping rallies with the Civil Service Motoring Association and we particularly used to stay in south Wales.
-One year we took a trip to Port Talbot with the Gwent (Welsh) group, all was going well..
+When I was younger, I used to go on camping rallies with the CSMA (Civil Service Motoring Association) and we mainly used to stay in south Wales.
+One year we took a trip to Port Talbot with the Gwent (Welsh) group, and all was going well.

-We used to go with the Gwent group so often because the banter was there, and in particular some not-too-gentle patriotic ribbing.
+We used to go with the Gwent group so often because the banter was there, particularly some not-too-gentle patriotic ribbing between the Welsh and the English.
 Welsh flags got substituted for English flags, bumper stickers got taped over and replaced with a red cross, and so on.
 It was all good, friendly fun that ran year after year, day in and day out.

-One day, an inflatable sheep appeared at the top of our camps flag pole and my brother, who was about nine at the time, was curious.
-One of the gentlemen pulled him aside and gently explained to him that the English say Welsh farmers “play mummies and daddies” with their sheep, my brother ran back to the tent with his hands clasped over his mouth and nothing more was said.
+One day, an inflatable sheep appeared at the top of our camp’s flag pole and my brother, who was about nine at the time, was curious.
+One of the gentlemen pulled him aside and gently explained to him that the English say Welsh farmers “play mummies and daddies” with their sheep, My brother ran back to the tent with his hand clasped over his mouth, and nothing more was said.

-A few days later, we attended the local farmer’s market and my brother clocked a local butcher.
-Confident as ever, he marched up to the butcher and gently tugged firmly on his jacket.
+A few days later, we attended the local farmer’s market and my brother noticed a local butcher.
+Confident as ever, he marched up to the butcher and gently tugged on his jacket.

-“Excuse me” he said, the butcher was instantly smitten with him and his manners and bowed down to speak with him.
+“Excuse me,” he said, the butcher was instantly smitten with his manners and bowed down to speak with him.